taraokelly/Theory-Of-Computation/CA/README.md

 The following solutions are optimized versions off the previous attempts.
 I updated these upon realising that the inner function and counter to keep track of the hamming weight was not the most sophisticated means to sum up the result.
-Instead the result would be continuously built adding either 0 or 1 per iteration.
+Instead the result would be continuously built, adding either 0 or 1 per iteration.
 I began with applying this to the binary only version.

 **_Third attempt_**: